der41/Diego_Rodriguez_Mini_Project_9/README.md

 tabulate==0.9.0

 ## CI/CD
-Testing files go with the name test_*
+Testing files go with the name test_* and work for main and library files.